freedomofpress/securedrop-docs/docs/admin/installation/create_admin_account.rst

 whitespace.
 Be sure to save this passphrase in the appropriate KeePassXC database.

-Once that's done, you should open Tor Browser |TorBrowser| and navigate to the *Journalist Interface*'s .onion address.
+Once that's done, you should open Tor Browser |TorBrowser| and navigate to the *Journalist Interface*'s onion address.
 Verify that you can log in to the *Journalist Interface* with the admin account you just created.